Section Links

 The St. Paul’s Breakfast Team joins with the Lehigh County Conference of Churches to help prepare and serve breakfast on the third Sunday of the month at St. Paul's Lutheran Church at Eighth and Walnut Streets in Allentown, Pennsylvania.
 The breakfast is part of the Ecumenical Soup Kitchen.
 The Soup Kitchen serves hot, well-balanced meals on a daily basis.
 The Soup Kitchen is staffed by volunteers from churches, synagogues and community groups from around the Lehigh Valley.
 The Soup Kitchen provides meals to more than 15,500 people annually, including 1,500 children.

-St. Timothy Lutheran serves a breakfast of eggs, bacon, toast, juice, coffee and buns to 100 adults and children on an average Sunday morning.
+St. Timothy Lutheran serves a breakfast of eggs, bacon, toast, juice, coffee and buns to about 100 adults and children on an average Sunday morning.

 Click here for pictures of the team at work!